The Math Artist who burns confederate flags and officiates the wedding of union and confederate soldiers

 John Sims once told me that he wanted to be a Section A artist, not one you have look for in the Arts & Culture section.

 So of course the wedding party would be feted with a Water Toast by a feminist artist and a sex goddess badass, Beth Stephens and Annie Sprinkle, at an old Union fort, then traipsed down the avenues to San Francisco City Hall where vows would be exchanged, and a jig was had.
-Then the procession triumphantly proceed to the Castro for a wedding march, finally culminating with a BART ride under the Bay to Oakland to frolic at the Black Poetry Slam-sponsored Juneetenth event for a listening party for Sims’ “Afro Dixie Remixes.”
+Then the procession triumphantly proceeded to the Castro for a wedding march, finally culminating with a BART ride under the Bay to Oakland to frolic at the Black Poetry Slam-sponsored Juneetenth event for a listening party for Sims’ “Afro Dixie Remixes.”
 It happened this way, of course, because it’s illegal to fly the Confederate flag in California, anywhere.

 That little bit of policy wonking aside, Sims’ choice to perform the wedding in California casts “mad side eye” on the Union Army’s project of nation building.